virteal/l8/README.md

 ```
   l8
      -- step/task creation. "body" can create additional steps/subtasks
-    .step(   body )     -- queue a new step on the path to task's completion
+    .step(   body )     -- queue a step on the path to task's completion
+    .task(   body )     -- queue a step that starts a blocking sub-task
-    .repeat( body )     -- queue a loop step on a new sub-task
+    .repeat( body )     -- queue a step that repeats a sub-task
-    .fork(   body )     -- queue a first step on a new sub-task
+    .fork(   body )     -- queue a new forked sub-task, forked tasks join
-    .spawn(  body )     -- like fork() but next step does not wait for subtask
+    .spawn(  body )     -- like fork() but next step does not wait for subtasks

     -- step walking
     .walk( block )      -- walk a step on its path, at most once per step